Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Project snapshot: expert representation at appeal for the local community

-Client need: the Residents Association wanted to retain more of the historic structures than proposed by the developer who was refused permission and appealed to the Inspectorate; the Residents Association required professional heritage expertise to represent the community’s wish to retain as much of this historic site as possible
+Client need: the Residents Association wanted to retain more of the historic structures than proposed by the developer who was refused permission and appealed to the Inspectorate.
+The Residents Association required professional heritage expertise to represent the community’s wish to retain as much of this historic site as possible.

-Solution delivered in response
+Solution delivered in response:

 - understood that the client needed expert input and sought input from a nationally recognised expert

-Archway Heritage was chosen because we
+Archway Heritage was chosen because we:

 - coordinated expert input from the Chair of the Conservation Area Advisory Committee and an expert in the field of Maltings to her own representation submitted to the appeal